lenablechmann/online-calculator/README.md

 ## Project Plan
 - [ ] figure out the layout with figma + find a decent color palette
+- [ ] first attempt at a UML Diagram
 - [ ] create small prototypes for your ideas:
-    - a function that takes user string and puts out a modified string (several 0000 get ignored, multiple dots in one number get ignored)
+    - a function that takes user string and puts out a modified string (several 0000 get ignored)
-    - parse a string as though it's a stack or better yet queue with pop and push methods
+    - parse a string as though it's a stack with pop and push methods (Reverse Polish Notation style + Shunting Yard Algorithm)
-    - write 2 queues one for operands oner for numbers?
+    - write 2 stacks one for operators one for numbers?
+    - edge case for when there aren't enough operands/operators
     - find a way to deal with very long numbers
+- [ ] write out pseudocode
 - [ ] structure the HTML
-- [ ] mobile first CSS
+- [ ] mobile first CSS, fits the mobile screen, should look like a mobile calculator on desktop as well
-- [ ] connect the JS logic to the visuals